We Are Here

 We Are Here by Jennifer Ma & Collaborators is an interdisciplinary dance work that aspires to actualise a fresh form by interweaving expressions of Krump, Contemporary Dance, Hip-Hop and Spoken Word.
-This work will unfold through a non linear narrative, piecing together a series of vignettes anchored in dance, placing empathy at the forefront of the Asian diasporic experience.
+This work unfolds through a non linear narrative, piecing together a series of vignettes anchored in dance, placing empathy at the forefront of the Asian diasporic experience.

-Choreographer/Director: Jennifer Ma
+Choreographer & Producer: Jennifer Ma

 Sound Composer: ML Hall

 Lighting Designer: Rachel Lee

 Costume Designer: Kitty Garry/Self Perform

 M $50 | C $65 | F $80

 Packages are available for purchase until 9am on Thursday 24 March